IQMS: History

 In April 2016, the company announced a browser-based user interface for its EnterpriseIQ Manufacturing ERP system named WebIQ.
-The release allowed its clients to access the system from mobile phones, tablets, and off site computers.
 In September 2016, the company announced the ability for clients to automatically back up their IQMS system data in secure offsite data storage locations.
 That month, the company also partnered with the Community Foundation San Luis Obispo County to provide two students entering college in the STEM field with a $20 thousand scholarship.

 In 2017, IQMS was awarded a gold Stevie Award in the customer service team of the year category, and the executive of the year category, as well as a silver in the large computer software company of the year category.

 In early 2019, Dassault Systèmes acquired IQMS for $425 million.
 As part of the acquisition, Dassault Systèmes rebranded the IQMS portfolio to DELMIAWorks.

 Overview

 IQMS provided real-time manufacturing, production monitoring, quality control, supply chain management, customer relationship management and e-business solutions through ERP and other software for the automotive, medical, plastics and general manufacturing industries.
 The company's solution was deployed as an on-premise, or cloud-based and supports the Linux, Microsoft Windows and Unix operating systems.

 The company was headquartered in California with offices across North America, Europe, and Asia.
-The company focused on ERP, manufacturing, software, and supply chain management.